SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 >             - Description: The bin limits of the ratemap on the y axis (returned as list or tupe depending on the argument type).
 >     - Description: The tetrode ratemap from spike data for a given recording index or a list of recording index.
 If given a list or tuple as argument, all arguments must be list, tuple, or None.

-The example usage of this class can then be found in the ["experimental_data_examples.ipynb"](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/main/examples/experimental_examples/experimental_data_examples.ipynb) notebook as per the instructions on adding an experimental class.
+The example usage of this class can then be found in the ["experimental_data_examples.ipynb"](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/main/examples/experimental_examples/experimental_data_examples.ipynb) notebook as per the instructions on adding an experimental class. <!-- this example notebook should probably be improved if we say people must make clear examples to add an experimental class -->